upa/mscp/doc/mscp.rst

 **-B BIND_ADDR**
    Specifies a local IP address to bind.
 When multiple -B options are specified, SSH connections will be bound to the addresses in a round robin manner.
-This feature enables using multiple NICs having differnt IP addresses.
+This feature enables using multiple network interfaces having differnt IP addresses.

 **-4**
    Uses IPv4 addresses only.